EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 6. Compare with test data set : After prediction and measurement with test data, to see the performance of my prediction model on unseen data, I performed prediction and measurement (wth RMSE) again on test data set.
 If the RMSE of train set is far lower than that of test set, this means my model is overfit.
 My result was train RMSE:  and test RMSE: which means the overfit was found in my model.

 7. Benchmark : To benchmark, I tried some other regression algorithms including Decision Tree, Random Forest.
 Also, for wider benchmarking I tried some classification algorithms including
 KNN, Gaussian Naive Bayes, Decision Tree Classifier, Random Forest Classifier and Logistic Regression.
 To use these classification algorithms I needed to define binary classification label.
 I divided the target variable - Chance of Admit - into two classes, 1 and 0.
 When the Chance of Admit is greater than or equal to 80%, the data instance is labelled with '1' and another case(Chance of Admit is less than 80%) is labelled with '0'.
+For metric I used Sckit learn's score method(the mean accuracy on the given test data and labels) as well as f1 Score(weighted average of the precision and recall)

 8. Benchmark Results :

-In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
-It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
-Questions to ask yourself when writing this section:
-- _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
-- _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
-- _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_
+* Regression Algorithms Benchmark Results
+Linear Regression: RMSE(train)- , RMSE(test)-
+Decision Tree: RMSE(train)- , RMSE(test)-
+Random Forest: RMSE(train)- , RMSE(test)-

+* Classification Algorithms Benchmark Results
+KNN: score- , f1 Score-
+Gaussian Naive Bayes: score- , f1 score-

 ### Refinement
-In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
-For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
-Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
-Questions to ask yourself when writing this section:
-- _Has an initial solution been found and clearly reported?_
-- _Is the process of improvement clearly documented, such as what techniques were used?_
-- _Are intermediate and final solutions clearly reported as the process is improved?_
+I divided the original data set into two groups - train, test set - to train(fit)the model with train set and test the model for unseen data.
+But overfit problem occurred for some models especially it was serious on decision tree algorithm (RMSE for train set was nearly zero!)
+There can be many reasons that this overfitting problem occurs but the small size of data set is major reason, I think.
+To address this, I tried cross validation technique which divides the data set into smaller groups and uses one by one as the validation data set.
+Scikit learn privides cross_val_score function so I imported it and made 10 subgroups (by setting 'cv' parameter to be 10).
+I used 'negative mean squared error' as a 'scoring' parameter for cross_val_score function.
+Scikit learn cross-validation features expect a utility function (greater is beter) rather than a cost function (lower is better), so the scoring function is actually the opposite of the MSE(i.e., a negative value), which is why I used 'negatieve mean squared error' and computed '-scores' before calculating the square root in the code file('capstone.ipynb').
+As cross validation made 10 RMSE values, so I calculated mean and standard deviation of them and I repeated this process for three regression algorithms: Linear Regression, Decision Tree, Random Forest.
+The cross validation results are as follows:

 ## IV.
 Results